SB 25-129

 Abstract

-The bill clarifies that requirements for out-of-state telehealth providers do not alter or limit the rights and protections afforded to a person concerning a legally protected health-care activity.
+The act clarifies that requirements for out-of-state telehealth providers do not alter or limit the rights and protections afforded to a person concerning a legally protected health-care activity.
 Current law requires a prescription drug label to include the name of the prescribing practitioner.
-At the practitioner's request, the bill authorizes a prescription label for mifepristone, misoprostol, and the generic alternatives to those prescriptions to include only the name of the prescribing health-care practice instead of the name of the practitioner, provided the practitioner includes the name of the health-care practice on the paper or electronic form of the prescription .
-The bill requires any person requesting a subpoena to affirm under penalty of perjury that the subpoena: Is not related to, and any information obtained will not be used in, any investigation or proceeding that seeks to impose civil or criminal liability or professional sanctions against a person or entity that engaged in or attempted or intended to engage in a legally protected health-care activity or who provided insurance coverage for gender-affirming health-care services or reproductive health care; or Is related to such an investigation or proceeding, but the investigation or proceeding is brought under tort law or contract law by the person who engaged in or attempted or intended to engage in a legally protected health-care activity, gender-affirming health-care services, or reproductive health care, and is actionable in an equivalent or similar manner under Colorado law.
-The bill prohibits any person residing in Colorado, or partnership, corporation, trust, or limited liability company that is located, headquartered, or has its principal place of business in Colorado (Colorado business) from responding to a civil, criminal, regulatory, or administrative inquiry, investigation, subpoena, or summons concerning an individual who engaged in or attempted or intended to engage in a legally protected health-care activity or concerning an entity that provides insurance coverage for gender-affirming health-care services or reproductive health care.
-A person or Colorado business may respond to an inquiry, investigation, subpoena, or summons after certain conditions are met.
-If a person or entity brings an out-of-state civil or criminal action, or attempts to enforce any order or judgment issued in connection with an action, against another person or entity for engaging in or attempting or intending to engage in a legally protected health-care activity or for providing insurance coverage for gender-affirming health-care services or reproductive health care, the person or entity subject to the out-of-state civil or criminal action has a private right of action against the person or entity and may institute a civil action in district court within 3 years after the date of the alleged violation 6 years after the date the out-of-state action is commenced or enforcement is attempted .
+At the practitioner's request, the act authorizes a prescription label for mifepristone, misoprostol, and the generic alternatives to those prescriptions to include only the name of the prescribing health-care practice instead of the name of the practitioner, provided the practitioner includes the name of the health-care practice on the paper or electronic form of the prescription.
+The act requires any person requesting a subpoena to affirm under penalty of perjury that the subpoena: Is not related to, and any information obtained will not be used in, any investigation or proceeding that seeks to impose civil or criminal liability or professional sanctions against a person or entity that engaged in or attempted or intended to engage in a legally protected health-care activity or that provided insurance coverage for gender-affirming health-care services or reproductive health care; or Is related to such an investigation or proceeding, but the investigation or proceeding is brought under tort law or contract law by the person who engaged in or attempted or intended to engage in a legally protected health-care activity, gender-affirming health-care services, or reproductive health care, and is actionable in an equivalent or similar manner under Colorado law.
+If a person or entity brings an out-of-state civil or criminal action, or attempts to enforce any order or judgment issued in connection with an action, against another person or entity for engaging in or attempting or intending to engage in a legally protected health-care activity or for providing insurance coverage for gender-affirming health-care services or reproductive health care, the person or entity subject to the out-of-state civil or criminal action has a private right of action against the person or entity and may institute a civil action in district court within 6 years after the date the out-of-state action is commenced or enforcement is attempted.
 Current law authorizes a private person to arrest a person without a warrant upon reasonable information that the person is charged in another state with a crime punishable by death or imprisonment for a term exceeding one year.
-The bill creates an exception if the person is charged in another state for engaging in a legally protected health-care activity in Colorado.
+The act creates an exception if the person is charged in another state for engaging in a legally protected health-care activity in Colorado.
 Current law prohibits a public agency from expending government resources or providing information or data in furtherance of any out-of-state investigation or proceeding seeking to impose civil or criminal liability or professional sanction upon a person or entity for engaging in a legally protected health-care activity.
-The bill expands the prohibition to public entities, which includes state and local governments.
-The bill grants the attorney general the authority to enforce the provisions of the bill.
-The bill prohibits the office of state registrar of vital statistics from collecting or publishing reports of induced terminations of pregnancy.
-(Note: Italicized words indicate new material added to the original summary; dashes through words indicate deletions from the original summary.)
-(Note: This summary applies to the reengrossed version of this bill as introduced in the second house.)
+The act expands the prohibition to include public entities, which include state and local governments, and a person or entity licensed or regulated by the state.
+The act grants the attorney general the authority to enforce the provisions of the act.
+The act prohibits the department of public health and environment (CDPHE) from collecting a patient's name, date of birth, address, employer, spouse's name, or parent's or legal guardian's name, or the city or town where the termination of pregnancy occurred, as part of any required reporting of induced terminations of pregnancy.
+Reports of induced terminations of pregnancy collected by CDPHE must only be used for compilation of statistical reports, must not be incorporated into the official records of the office of the state registrar of vital statistics, and are confidential.
+The state registrar is required to dispose of any reports of induced terminations of pregnancy when all statistical processing of the reports is complete.
+A person who releases or discloses confidential information related to reporting of induced terminations of pregnancy commits a data privacy breach.
+(Note: This summary applies to this bill as enacted.)

 Votes